 In recent years, Ottakringer have added a rather fine craft beer arm to their product palette.
 And the brewery premises host all sorts of excellent cultural events, such as Vinyl & Music or the Rum and Gin Festivals.

 The pinnacle of the annual calendar at Ottakringer is probably their own Festival of Beer Culture (German: Braukultur-Wochen).
 I go every year with my neighbour.

 The large brewery forecourt fills with tables, benches, beer tents and food stalls, all spreading out in front of a stage (as you can see in the video at the bottom of the page).

 But this is not simply an outdoor drinking event.

-Third, the stage isn’t purely for decoration, with live performances from bands and singers (usually Fridays and Saturdays at 7pm).
+Third, the stage serves more than just a decorative purpose, with live performances from bands and singers (usually Fridays and Saturdays at 7pm).

 And fourth, there’s food, too, so you have something to wash down with the beer.
 Think the kind of snacks and meals that fit with Austrian beer culture (e.g. sausages, schnitzel and spare ribs) with little touches of eclecticism (e.g. trout burgers and veggie burgers).